Speaker of the Jatiya Sangsad: Powers and functions

-The Speaker has been vested with a number of powers and responsibilities under different statutes.
-Under the Parliament Secretariat Act 1994, the administrative responsibilities of the Parliament Secretariat is vested in him.
+The Speaker has been vested with many powers and responsibilities under different statutes.
+Under the Parliament Secretariat Act 1994, the administrative responsibilities of the Parliament Secretariat are vested in him.
 He is the final authority for the sanction of expenditure out of the budget of the Parliament Secretariat.
-He also nominates, such number of members of parliament, as prescribed in the relevant law, to the senates of 7 major Universities of the country.
+He also nominates, such a number of members of parliament, as prescribed in the relevant law, to the senates of 7 major Universities of the country.
 Besides, there are other statutory bodies and institutions to whose governing bodies she nominates members of parliament as prescribed by law.

 Election

 At the first sitting after a general election, Parliament presided over by the outgoing Speaker or, in his absence, by the Deputy Speaker, proceeds first to elect a Speaker and a Deputy Speaker in the manner laid down in the Rules of Procedure.
 A person however cannot preside over his own election.
-After the election of the Speaker and the Deputy Speaker, the House is adjourned for a short period so as to enable the newly elected Speaker and Deputy Speaker to take oath of their office.
+After the election of the Speaker and the Deputy Speaker, the House is adjourned for a short period to enable the newly elected Speaker and Deputy Speaker to take oath of office.
 The House then meets with the new Speaker presiding.